mnemnion/loon/notes/clu/syntax.md

 Comments begin with `;`, continuing to the end of the line.

 Comments containing more than one `;`, with only whitespace between the `;` and the preceding newline, should be formatted in Markdown and otherwise conform to Clu documentation conventions.
+Any comments following the first `;;` may be preceded with a single `;`, with no blank lines allowed.

 The Clu runtime discards comments, which hold no place in the resulting syntax tree.